EE to trial it 5G Spectrum coverage next year.

 In 2023, the network will launch its new 5G core network and in order to reach its target of population coverage, UK networks will have to mirror what has been seen in the US which is to introduce low-band 5G spectrum in order to increase coverage.

 This means that smartphone users in Redditch, Cramlington and Morecambe will be the first to try out this new spectrum coverage.
-To further enhance connectivity for users, also will be looking to integrate fibre, WiFi and mobile networks by the middle of this decade to ensure that the technologies work better together, which in turn will offer customers access to fully integrated bundles.
+To further enhance device connection for users, also will be looking to integrate fibre, WiFi and mobile networks by the middle of this decade to ensure that the technologies work better together, which in turn will offer customers access to fully integrated bundles.

 Furthermore, the network has stated that alternative on-demand, 5G coverage solutions will be implemented for large events, something that has been done for large events in the past.
 So, all of this means that smartphone users can look forward to a future whereby their devices are going to become faster and better-connected.